 - Make sure the retention period for the records has expired

-- Contact the University Records Manager for archives boxes and instructions for pickup.
+- Contact the University Records Manager for archival boxes and instructions for pickup or digital transfer.

 If a record has reached the end of its required retention date, as stated in the university’s Records Retention Schedule, please do the following: